 Dr Neil Williams is a Senior Lecturer in Exercise Physiology and Nutrition and teaches across undergraduate and postgraduate degree programmes.
-He is module leader for Sport and Exercise Nutrition and Principles of Training, and postgraduate module leader for Current Topics in Performance Nutrition.
+Neil is Course Leader for the BSc (H) Exercise Nutrition and Health degree.
+He is module leader for Sport and Exercise Nutrition, and postgraduate module leader for Current Topics in Performance Nutrition.
 Neil contributes to several other modules on the undergraduate and postgraduate degree pathways with an emphasis on exercise physiology, respiratory physiology, nutrition and extreme environments.

 Dr Williams completed his PhD at Nottingham Trent University and his research activity is focused on the aetiology of asthma and investigating novel dietary interventions for the management of exercise-induced bronchoconstriction.
 His current research focus is looking at the use of prebiotics and the role the gut microbiota plays in respiratory health and exercise performance.

 Previously Neil has worked on projects involving the physiological assessment of the armed forces for the MOD and commercial clients in a range of extreme environments; and consulted with athletes and ex-Olympians in supporting British runners in the Marathon de Sables.

 Previous work includes: